mongodb/docs/source/includes/replica-states.rst

    * - 9
      - :replstate:`ROLLBACK`
-     - This member is actively performing a :doc:`rollback </core/replica-set-rollbacks>`.
+     - This member is actively performing a :ref:`rollback <replica-set-rollbacks>`.
 Eligible to vote.
 Data is not available for reads from this member.

        .. include:: /includes/extracts/4.2-changes-rollback-user-ops.rst